-The Wales Pension Partnership (WPP) has appointed Waystone Management (UK) Limited (Waystone) to run the collective investment vehicle for the sole use of the LGPS funds in Wales.
+The Wales Pension Partnership (WPP) has appointed Link Fund Solutions Ltd (Link) to establish and run a collective investment vehicle for the sole use of the LGPS funds in Wales.
 This will enable the pooling of assets across a range of asset classes.

-Waystone run the Authorised Contractual Scheme (a tax efficient UK collective investment vehicle) on behalf of the WPP.
+Link have established and will run an Authorised Contractual Scheme (a tax efficient UK collective investment vehicle) on behalf of the WPP.
 The ACS will have sub-funds in a range of asset classes that will meet the needs of the LGPS funds in Wales, to allow them to execute their differing asset allocation strategies.

-With the support of Russell Investments, and in consultation with the eight individual LGPS Funds, Waystone appoint Investment Managers.
+With the support of Russell Investments, and in consultation with the eight individual LGPS Funds, Link have begun the process of appointing a number of Investment Managers.
 Each LGPS Fund in the pool will retain full control over strategic asset allocation decisions.
 Northern Trust will have custodian duties.